 - All 500-level courses taken in the Apprentice Phase (Level I) of the M.Div. program are graded with letter grades.

-- The competency exercises that conclude the Apprentice Phase (500-level study) in each subject area are graded by letter grade.
+- The competency exercises that conclude the Apprentice Phase (Level I or 500-level study) in each subject area are graded by letter grade.

-- All 600-level courses taken in the Journeyer Phase of the M.Div. program are graded by letter grade.
+- All 600-level courses taken in the Journeyer Phase (Phase II) of the M.Div. program are graded by letter grade.

-- The Capstone Project taken as the Master Phase of the M.Div. program is graded by letter grade.
+- The Capstone Project, taken as the Master Phase (Level III) of the M.Div. program, is graded by letter grade.

 - A GPA of 2.3 is required for graduation.

-Except for the M.T.S. thesis grading in the M.T.S. program is by letter grade.
-The M.T.S. thesis is graded by CR/NC grade.
-A GPA of 2.3 and a CR grade on the thesis are needed for graduation.
+Except for the M.T.S. project grading in the M.T.S. program is by letter grade.
+The M.T.S. project is graded by CR/NC grade.
+A GPA of 2.3 and a CR grade on the project are needed for graduation.

 Grading in the M.P.S. program is by letter grade.
 A GPA of 2.3 is needed for graduation.

 Grading in the Certificate in Pastoral Ministry program when taken for credit is by letter grade.
-A GPA of 2.3 is required for graduation.
+A GPA of 2.3 is needed for graduation.